arcturuscodez/NovusEdge/README.md

 ## Features Working/Planned ('V0.2.1')

-- **V0.2.1** is an entirely new method of handling the interaction to the database through the use of the repository pattern which can be further examined through the file [info.md](versions/V0.2.1/database/info.md) file.
+- **V0.2.1** is an entirely new method of handling the interaction to the database through the use of the repository pattern which can be further examined through the [info.md](versions/V0.2.1/database/info.md) file in the database module.

 ### Database & Tables